Fetch latest Pugs from Subversion repository $ svn co http://svn.pugscode.org/pugs/ $ cd pugs # review build options controlled by env variables $ $PAGER ./INSTALL # Configure Pugs $ perl Makefile.PL # Compile Pugs # use 'make soon' instead of 'make' if you want a faster compilation and are not inte

 Building Pugs from Source

-Building Pugs from source is recommended if possible, because still the implementation is still improving rapidly.
-To do so, you'll need at the following installed:
+Building Pugs from source is recommended if possible, because the implementation is still improving rapidly.
+To build pugs from the source, you will need at least the following installed:

 With that foundation, you can follow these steps to end up with a "pugs" binary: